MomoHunter/Vocadventure/public/README.md

 ## Start

 You can try it out [here](https://momohunter.github.io/Vocadventure).
 If you start it on a smartphone, you can install it to the startscreen to play it without the browser.
+(It looks better, trust me)

 ## Compatibility